pgEdge/snowflake/README.md

 ### Installation from pgEdge binaries

-Go to pgedge.org and run install.py (takes five seconds) After running the installer simply run the following command, as a non root user, from your home directory
+Go to pgedge.org and run install.py (takes two seconds) to install pgEdge `nodectl` After running the installer simply run the following command, as a non root user, from your home directory

-./ctl install pg16 --start : install snowflake
+./nodectl install pg17 --start : install snowflake

 ### Installation from source code